 Let’s get to know each other:

 Why?
 Because they help me implement features faster.
 But it wasn鈥檛 always that way.
 Let me show you how I went from aversion to actually enjoying tests, and why they鈥檙e so helpful now.
 Bad experience My first experience with tests was awful.
 Back in 2015, I worked on a team that had strict code coverage requirements.
-The workflow looked like this: They didn鈥檛 have integration tests; unit tests were mostly trivial, with tons of manually initialized mocks....
+The workflow looked like this: They didn鈥檛 have integration tests; unit tests were mostly trivial, with tons of manually initialized mocks. ...

 I will show you ways to read string data from arbitrary .NET assembly in case when you don鈥檛 have: Reflection, i.e when you operate from a trimmed or AOTed application Full set of app dependencies.
 This is conceptionally wrong - why do we need to load everything, when we only need raw data from a library, also, I wanted a way to read data from damaged distributions.
-Let鈥檚 imagine we have an assembly, where we have this code:...
+Let鈥檚 imagine we have an assembly, where we have this code: ...

 I have a Windows desktop application that I distribute using MSIX packages, making them easily installable and automatically updated on modern Windows machines.
 To create such a package, the most straightforward method is to use the Windows Application Packaging (WAP) project, although it does have its quirks.
-Additionally, I have a utility project that doesn鈥檛 require access to Windows APIs but needs to support trimming and be as compact as possible....
+Additionally, I have a utility project that doesn鈥檛 require access to Windows APIs but needs to support trimming and be as compact as possible.
+As a result, I ended up with this dependency graph and the following MSB6006 error: ...

 Recently, I came across a one-year-old Youtube tutorial, that showed how to run ChatGPT on my own data in ~15 minutes.
 That sparked my interest, I thought - what if I fed ChatGPT with my codebase, so it could respond to queries like: Where in the code is the order total compared to what鈥檚 returned by the vendor?
-And it would show me code fragments with class names (I鈥檓 in C#)....
+And it would show me code fragments with class names (I鈥檓 in C#).
+Or: ...

 A couple of years ago I crafted an internal-use utility for one of my clients that uses Azure Static Web Apps with Blazor and some Functions.
 That worked well, but the client asked to extend functionality, so I decided to refresh the code along the way.
 Back in the day, I wrote the utility using .NET 6 and in-process functions, since the out-of-process mode was not yet available.
-The current ....
+The current .NET 8 shifted focus to the out-of-process mode, which is much better and less tied to Azure SDK code.
+However, according to the Azure Functions docs, they still supports in-process mode, so I anticipated an easy migration.
+Well, I totally misjudged that! ...